All you need to know about Wimbledon 2021 at the All England Tennis Club, including draw details, TV information and the latest odds.

-The only day on which there is no scheduled play is 'Middle Sunday', July 7.
+The only day on which there is no scheduled play is 'Middle Sunday', which this year falls on July 4.
 It is tradition that Wimbledon takes a break on this day before resuming for the second week.

 Since 1991, there has been a change in policy which means play can take place in the event of extreme weather having delayed proceedings, but with the roof on Centre Court this has become less likely.

 Play has taken place on Middle Sunday - dubbed 'People's Sunday' by some - on four occasions: 1991, 1997, 2004 and 2016.
 Tickets for Middle Sunday in 2016 sold out in less than half an hour.

 However, from 2022, this tradition will end.
 Play will be scheduled for 'Middle Sunday' for the first time.

 Wimbledon has long been a staple of BBC's sports coverage and that remains the case despite cutbacks in other sports.

 Coverage will be available on TV, via the red button and online, with more on BBC 5 Live.